Contribution Agreement – General Terms and Conditions

-“Arms Length Relationship” (Relation sans lien de dépendance) - means a relationship whereby in the implementation of the Project, the Organization has entered into a contract or agreement with a Subcontractor and where the Organization and the Subcontractor are independent of each other and are not controlled by the same person or group of persons.
+“Arm’s Length Relationship” (Relation sans lien de dépendance) - means a relationship whereby in the implementation of the Project, the Organization has entered into a contract with a Subcontractor and where the Organization and the Subcontractor are independent of each other and are not controlled by the same person or group of persons.

 “Canadian Volunteers” (Volontaires canadiens) - means a Canadian citizen, a landed immigrant or a permanent resident of Canada who meets the eligibility criteria for volunteers established in Appendix II of the Overhead Compensation Policy for Contribution Agreements with Canadian Organizations under the International Development Assistance Program.

-“Eligible Costs” (Coûts admissibles) - means those costs reasonably and properly incurred and paid by the Organization, the Ultimate Recipients and the Local Partners which are cash disbursements or in-kind contributions made with respect to the activities set out in Appendix A, as itemized in the Project Budget - Appendix B, and in accordance with the principles of Article 1 of Appendix C.
+“Eligible Costs” (Coûts admissibles) - means those costs reasonably and properly incurred and paid by the Organization, the Ultimate Recipients and the Local Partners or in-kind contributions made with respect to the activities set out in Project Description - Appendix A, as itemized in the Project Budget - Appendix C, and in accordance with the principles of Article 1 of Financial Terms - Appendix B.

 “In-Kind Contribution” (Contribution en nature) - means a contribution of materials, goods, services or time to which a dollar value can be attributed, that would otherwise be purchased and paid for by the Organization to achieve the Project results.
-Those costs must be eligible under the Agreement and must be recorded at a fair value as agreed to by Global Affairs Canada.
+Those costs must be eligible under the Agreement and must be recorded at a fair value as agreed to by the Department.

-“Local Employees” (Employés locaux) - means all individuals (professional and non-professional) that are hired in the Recipient Country by the Organization or through Local Partners, are citizens or permanent residents of the Recipient Country, or any individual of another country having a work permit for employment in the Recipient Country, and are subject to all applicable local laws and policies.
+“Local Employees” (Employés locaux) - means all individuals that are hired in the recipient country by the Organization or through Local Partners, are citizens or permanent residents of the recipient country, or any individual of another country having a work permit for employment in the recipient country, and are subject to all applicable local laws and policies.

-“Personnel” (Personnel) - means all individuals involved in the Project including, but not limited to Employees and Subcontractors.
+“Personnel” (Personnel) - means all individuals participating in the Project including, but not limited to employees and Subcontractors.

 “Sub-Agreement” (Sous-Accord) - means the agreement signed between the Organization and an Ultimate Recipient or a Local Partner.

-“Subcontract” (Sous-Contrat) - means the agreement signed between the Organization and a Subcontractor.
+“Subcontract” (Sous-Contrat) - means the contract signed between the Organization and a Subcontractor.